Part of the America’s Entrepreneurs Special Report

 Veteran high-end movers like Murphy can pull in six figures.
-Last year, the median wage for heavy- and tractor-trailer truck drivers was close to $20 an hour, or $41,340 a year, according to the U.S. Bureau of Labor Statistics.
+In 2016, the median wage for heavy- and tractor-trailer truck drivers was close to $20 an hour, or $41,340 a year, according to the U.S. Bureau of Labor Statistics.
 Truckers can earn more driving hazardous materials, flatbeds or tanker trucks or by earning other specialized certifications.
 Pay for other types of truckers varies depending on the type of license a driver holds, specialization and the part of the country he or she works in.

 Murphy earns enough from truck driving that he doesn’t do it during the winter; he doesn’t like driving in snow.
 During his off-season, Murphy works for a Colorado group that teaches people with disabilities how to ski.

 Company drivers may also get medical benefits, 401(k) retirement savings plans, disability and other insurance and paid time off.
 Independent contractors need to pay for their own health insurance and retirement benefits, not to mention the cost of buying or leasing a truck.

 The first step to becoming a trucker is getting a commercial driver’s license, or CDL, required by the Federal Motor Carrier Safety Administration and state transportation departments.
 Many major trucking lines run their own CDL training schools and some offer tuition reimbursement as long as trainees stay with them long enough to earn back the amount — typically 12 to 24 months.
 If they don’t stay, they’re on the hook to repay tuition.

 Aspiring drivers also can take classes to get Class A, B or C commercial licenses at for-profit schools or through community colleges.
 Such classes last three to seven weeks and tuition runs $1,000 to $7,000, depending on the type of school, license and region.